theianjones/blog/content/react-real-time-messaging-with-urql-and-onegraph.md.md

 ---
 date: 2020-11-20
-title: Use React, urql, and OneGraph to build a real-time messaging app
+title: Refactor a React application using urql and OneGraph
 tags: [react, urql, OneGraph, featured, graphql]
 ---

-[React real-time messaging with graphql using urql and onegraph](https://egghead.io/playlists/react-real-time-messaging-with-graphql-using-urql-and-onegraph-be5a) is my first course on egghead.
-This blog post assumes that you've completed the course.
-We pick up at the end and implement the [course project](https://github.com/eggheadio/eggheadio-course-notes/tree/master/react-real-time-messaging-with-graph-ql-using-urql-and-one-graph/exercises).
+I'm going to show you how to integrate a React component that uses GraphQL to fetch data from Github.
+We are working from an existing application so we will go through the process of refactoring the code to handle new functionality.

+Specifically, we are working on a chat application that I built in my egghead course _[React real-time messaging with graphql using urql and onegraph](https://egghead.io/playlists/react-real-time-messaging-with-graphql-using-urql-and-onegraph-be5a)_.
+At the end of the course, we have a single chat feed that will update in real-time when new messages come in.
+Heres what the app looks like:

+![image link](https://res.cloudinary.com/dzsq0psas/image/upload/v1605928488/blog/Image_202020-11-19_20at_205.18.57_20PM_hrgk11.png)

+In this post, we are going to implement the ability to choose from multiple conversations.
+The application has hard coded values we need to refactor so we can accept props from a parent component.
+Controlling our components through props gives us the ability to dynamically switch what conversation the user is viewing.

 ## Course Summary

-In the course, we learned how to use `urql`'s `useQuery` React hook to fetch data about the comments on a specific Github issue.
+We learned how to use `urql`'s `useQuery` React hook to fetch data about the comments on a specific Github issue.
 We us OneGraph as a backend.
 OneGraph has provided has an auth package that we build into our app with React Context.

+`urql` requires a little bit of set up.
+We create an `urql` `Client` that we put into React context so our query hooks can use them.
+We then set up `onegraph-auth` and pass the authentication headers we get from the `onegraph-auth` package to our `urql` client.
+This way we can fetch Github queries which require an authenticate user.

 We need a way for our chat app to send messages.
-GraphQL mutations handle this job for us.
-Through mutations, we can create comments on a specific github issue.
+GraphQL mutations handle this for us.
+With mutations, we can create comments on a specific github issue.

 Finally, we implement a subscription client in `urql`.
-This enables the `useSubscription hook` and allows us to see new messages without refreshing the browser!
+This enables the `useSubscription` hook and allows us to see new messages without refreshing the browser!

-We are using Github as our backend to store our messages.
-OneGraph is the GraphQL api we use to talk to Github with.
+We are using Github as our backend database to store our messages.
+We use OneGraph as our GraphQL server for our `urql` client to send queries to.
+OneGraph will then take care of sending queries to Github and fetching the responses we ask for.

-Heres what the finished product looks like:

-![image link](https://res.cloudinary.com/dzsq0psas/image/upload/v1605928488/blog/Image_202020-11-19_20at_205.18.57_20PM_hrgk11.png)

-In this blog post, we are going to implement the feature of switching between chat rooms.

 ## Set up the code